AbdullahMakhdoom/COVIDNet-CT-Identification/README.md

 Various backbone architectures can be selected ('vgg16', 'vgg19', 'resnet101', 'resnet152', 'densenet161', 'densenet201') and experimented with different number of layers to be frozen upon fine-tuning.

-Some data augmentations are also applied during training, for better generalization of DNN.
+Data augmentations are also applied during training, for better generalization of DNN.

-After 3 eopchs, following metrics were achieved :
+After 3 epochs, following evaluation metrics were achieved :

 ![image](https://user-images.githubusercontent.com/30556653/172347869-81eac92e-d78f-4f17-9d70-b9c24fc68595.png)